ST-Apps/CS2-ExtendedRoadUpgrades/Properties/LongDescription.md

 These upgrades are available in the in-game upgrade mode for roads and can be used exactly like any other upgrade mode (e.g. Grass or Wide Sidewalk).

-The mod currentyl supports the following modes:
+The mod currently supports the following modes:
 - Quay
 - Retaining Wall
 - Elevated